 Pyrgus scriptura apertorum

-Apertorum flies much of the year, but one is far more likely to see either Pyrgus albescens or, especially, Heliopetes ericitorum in patches of the host mallows.
-Compared to those, apertorum is tiny, and can be hard to track as it darts around close to the ground.
+Pyrgus scriptura apertorum flies much of the year (see below for a fresh male in mid-December), but one is far more likely to see either Burnsius albezens or, especially, Heliopetes ericetorum in patches of the host mallows.
+Compared to those, scriptura is tiny, and can be hard to track as it darts around close to the ground.